The Blue Meaning: Lyrical content

 Willcox said that the lyrics of the opening song, "Ieya", are about "mankind meeting (...) the higher intelligence that put us here", referring to panspermia and the ancient astronauts theory, while the title itself came about by using syllables as a way of expression and the voice as an improvisational instrument.
 "Spaced Walking" references the psychedelic music of the 1960s.
 Willcox reflected that "it's about opening the doors of perception.
 I was heavily into William Burroughs then. (...)
 It's about just altering reality".

 The song "Mummies" was inspired by the mummies of Guanajuato and Toyah's interest in the genre of horror and psychopathic thrillers.
 Willcox explained that "Blue Meanings" is "about the beginning of the Industrial Revolution.
 It's also possibly about a dystopian future when man has no longer got importance as individuals but is more important as groups of people without autonomy.
 So it's about that bleakness.
 It's about being bred for a reason, so churning children in and out of factories purely for economic reasons. (...)
-[It] is just about the industralization of the human race".
+[It] is just about the industrialization of the human race".

 Referring to "Insects", Willcox said: "whenever I walked by the audience there would be hands clambering all over my body and I just thought 'Urgh – insects, insects!'.
 But on stage I go to the audience and just let them rip me to pieces. (...)
 They want to grab my body and do vulgar things.
 They want to fantasize about me which is fine because that's what my music is, it's pure fantasy".
 The subject also inspired the lyrics to "Love Me" which Toyah said is about "accepting abuse and also controlling someone via their abuse. (...)
 I was touched so much, physically touched by the audience" as well as her inability to have close relationships at that time due to shyness and distrust.
 She said: "It's kind of a question, 'Do you love me?
 Is this love?', (...) exploring what is love and what expresses love".

 The closing track, "She", was influenced by the Danse Macabre motive and Toyah's bad memories from her school days when she was mocked for her speech impediment and how she looked.
 "The anger [in the song] is a back-reference to the misappropriation of behaviour that I experienced in the education system, at school.
 I was touched too much, I was pushed too much, I was chastised too much, I was mocked too much", Willcox reflected in 2020.